Darkmintis/HashCrack/README.md

 | 7z | Archive format | CPU intensive |
 | RAR5 | Archive format | CPU intensive |
 | PDF | Document encryption | CPU intensive |

+> **Note**: For the memory-hard functions (Argon2, scrypt, yescrypt), we use high-iteration PBKDF2 as a fallback in browser environments where WebAssembly modules may not be fully supported.
+This approach provides compatibility while maintaining reasonable security.

 ## Quick Start